Nearly all records in an archives are unique and irreplaceable. For this

 For security reasons and to provide research assistance, at least one reference archivist remains in the room during business hours.

-Archivists often have educational backgrounds in history, government, political science, library and information sciences and related fields.
+Archivists often have educational backgrounds in history, government, political science, library and information sciences.
 Archivists

 at the Oregon State Archives are required to hold a Master's Degree and certification from the